Skip to content

 What is NpgsqlRest?

-NpgsqlRest is a self-contained executable that connects to PostgreSQL and automatically creates REST API endpoints from plain SQL script files, database functions, procedures, and tables.
-No code generation, no ORM — just SQL.
+NpgsqlRest is a self-contained executable that connects to PostgreSQL and automatically creates REST API endpoints from plain SQL script files, database functions, and procedures.
+No code generation step, no ORM — just SQL.

 What PostgreSQL versions are supported?

-PostgreSQL 13 through 17 are tested and supported.
-The feature uses standard pg_catalog views that are stable across PostgreSQL versions.
+PostgreSQL 13 and newer.
+Discovery uses standard pg_catalog views that are stable across PostgreSQL versions.

 What .NET version is required?